Art & Design

 Year 8

-Project 1 – September – February: Students will explore the theme of ‘the human form’.
+Students will build upon their drawing skills developing ways to improve drawing from observation.
+From this, students take on project work which follows a thematic approach.
 Students will be introduced to the four assessment objectives in Art and Design and complete a full project that explores each of them.
 During this project students will explore key skill areas – drawing, painting, printing, textiles and sculpture.
 Students will begin to explore large scale collaborative pieces of work.
-They will review a range of artist work to explore the theme including Julian Opie, Henry Moore and Kieth Haring.
-Students will also understand about the historical and contextual issues behind each artist.
-Students will then be asked to respond to the brief by creating a final piece.

-Project 2 – February – July: Students will explore the theme of ‘narrative’.
+Later in the school year students will explore the theme of ‘patterns’.
 Students will be introduced to the four assessment objectives in Art and Design and complete a full project that explores each of them.
 During this project students will explore key skill areas – drawing, collage, decoupage, photography, Photoshop and relief sculpture.
-The project is a cross curricula project with English and students create visual representations of the texts they are studying at the time.
-Artists explored during this project include Joseph Cornell, Eugenia Loli, Hannah Höch, Eileen Agar.
-Students will also understand about the historical and contextual issues behind each artist.
-Students will then be asked to respond to the brief by creating a final piece.

 Year 9

-Project 2 – February – July: Students will explore the theme of ‘protest art’.
-Students will be introduced to the four assessment objectives in Art and Design and complete a full project that explores each of them.
+Later in the year students will be introduced to the four assessment objectives in Art and Design and complete a full project that explores each of them.
 During this project students will explore key skill areas – drawing, collage, painting, screen printing and fashion design.
 The project will explore the ideas of art and power and will look at historical and contextual issues behind the theme.
 Students will be asked to work collaboratively to come up with issues that they feel passionate about.
 They will create work which responds to their individual ideas.
-Artists explored during this project include Banksy, Jamie Ried, Molly Crabapple and Vivian Westwood.
-Students will then be asked to respond to the brief by creating a final piece.
+Much of the work at this point will be putting into practice skills and ideas developed in years 7, 8 and 9 which is a culmination of acquired skills and concepts.

 Key Stage Four

-Syllabus and examination
+Syllabus and examinationStudent art work

 The first year will give a foundation in various skills and place emphasis on Investigation, Analysis, and Experimentation.
 The syllabus gives a weighting of 60% to coursework and 40% to the exam unit.
-The coursework is made up of a series of themed projects such as ‘Natural Forms, ‘Still Life’ and ‘Structure’ but students are encouraged to strengthen skills with ideas development and when ready are expected to come up with their own ideas for themes and projects.
+The coursework is made up of a series of themed projects such as ‘Portraits’ and ‘Illustrating stories’ but students are encouraged to strengthen skills with ideas development and when ready are expected to come up with their own ideas for themes and projects.
 All students have to submit evidence of using drawing to support the development process in both coursework and exam and will have to use written annotation and appropriate specialist terminology to record their ideas, observations, insights and independent judgments.
 They are graded from 9–1 rather than A*–G, where 9 is the top grade.
 All coursework projects are structured to help students feel supported and extra sessions are available between 4-5pm.
 Students will explore in more depth the formal elements in Art and design.

 The exam unit is undertaken at the end of Year 11 and is a project set by the examination board taking the form of a broad theme such as ‘Journeys ’or ‘Surfaces’.
 The externally set paper will also contain some suggestions for possible starting points, direction and areas of study.
 Students will have twelve weeks in which to prepare for the timed test.
 During this period students should explore the theme by looking at a range of starting points, recording all research, development and experimentation in a sketch book which focuses on their chosen specialism.
 At the end of this preparatory period students will sit a ten hour timed examination to create a final piece.